Google Algorithm Update Recovery Services

 - Analyzing your performance during the engagement.

-Glenn Gabe is an avoid blogger and has written many posts about Google’s core algorithm updates.
+Glenn Gabe is an avid blogger and has written many posts about Google’s core algorithm updates, helpful content updates (HCU), reviews updates, and more.
 Glenn’s posts cover a number of important topics from analysis to remediation to case studies.
-Below you will find several of Glenn’s posts covering Google’s core updates:
+Below you will find several of Glenn’s posts covering Google’s major algorithm updates:

 - Google’s Core Algorithm Updates and The Power of User Studies: How Real Feedback From Real People Can Help Site Owners Surface Website Quality Problems (and more)

-Google has been confirming broad core updates over the past year, but again, those only roll out two to four times per year.
+Although Google typically confirms broad core updates, they only roll out two to four times per year.
 Google pushes many other updates during the year and some of those are core ranking changes.
 They aren’t broad core updates, but they can sure have an impact for certain sites.

 These unconfirmed updates can be extremely confusing and scary for sites owners.
 That’s because rankings and traffic can drop off a cliff without notice and with no confirmation from Google.
 Site owners are left to figure it out on their own, which can yield even more damage (if they are making the wrong decisions and rolling out the wrong changes).
 Glenn has seen this happen many times over the years and it can place companies in a very tough situation financially.

-To help companies that experience a sudden algorithmic drop, Glenn digs in to surface any potential problem that could be causing the drop.
-That could include technical SEO problems, security issues, severe quality problems, and more.
-Glenn has documented unconfirmed updates on his blog, which include his analysis of those updates.
+To help companies that experience a sudden algorithmic drop, Glenn begins to surface any potential problem that could be causing the drop SEO-wise.
+That could include technical SEO problems, security issues, severe quality problems, spam issues, and more.
+Glenn has documented a number of unconfirmed updates on his blog, which include his analysis of those updates.
 And that includes times when Google reverses course and rolls back an update.